pla/EasyDemolisher/README.md

 # Easy Demolisher

-Reduces the health of the Demolisher enemy on Vulcanos
+Reduces the health of the Demolisher enemy on Vulcanos.
+Change health options in startup settings.

 Option 1